Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological Advances: Key Insights from the Research Questions

 \subsection{Applications of GenAI in Bioinformatics (RQ1)}

-GenAI models have introduced robust capabilities in the field of bioinformatics and enabled novel applications such as de novo protein design, sequence generation, and automatic functional annotation.
+\x{GenAI models have introduced powerful and versatile capabilities} and enabled novel applications such as \textit{de novo} protein design \cite{korendovych2020novo}, sequence generation, and automatic functional annotation.
 These developments represent significant advances over rule-based or statistical methods through the learning of complex patterns in bioinformatics and the generation of biologically meaningful outputs.